 Mondays and Wednesdays, 4:30-6:00pm

-Under the direction of Charity Rusmussen, the choristers in Vivace sing in 3 or more parts, experience more sophisticated repertoire, and often join with our Amore choristers on commissioned new works.
-They have expanded performing opportunities, both during mainstage concerts and throughout the community.
-Vivace singers receive instruction in developing their maturing singing voices and are choral leaders-in-training.
+Under the direction of Charity Rasmussen, the choristers in Vivace sing in 3 or more parts, experience more sophisticated repertoire, and begin to take on expanded leadership roles.
+Vivace singers receive instruction in navigating their changing singing voices while increasing their vocal and musical skills.

 Ensemble is made up of a small group of auditioned Amore singers who want the experience and challenge of performing in a smaller group.
-Their repertoire includes more a cappella singing, chamber music, and pop and vocal jazz arrangements.
-Each Ensemble singer has one individual voice lesson during the fall.
-Ensemble is a featured performer at Spring Fling, Northwest Girlchoir's annual fundraising event.
+Their repertoire includes more a cappella singing and chamber music from many genres.
+Ensemble members are highly motivated and dedicated to the learning process.
+They are the featured performers at Spring Fling, Northwest Girlchoir's annual fundraising event.

 Tuesdays, 6:45-9:00pm, one Sunday sectional per month, 5:30-8:30pm